2009 South African general election

 General elections were held in South Africa on 22 April 2009 to elect members of the National Assembly and provincial legislatures.
 These were the fourth general elections held since the end of the apartheid era.

 The North Gauteng High Court ruled on 9 February 2009 that South African citizens living abroad should be allowed to vote in elections.
 The judgment was confirmed by the Constitutional Court on 12 March 2009, when it decided that overseas voters who were already registered would be allowed to vote.
 Registered voters who found themselves outside their registered voting districts on election day were also permitted to vote for the national ballot at any voting station in South Africa.

 The result was a victory for the ruling African National Congress (ANC), which won 264 of the 400 seats in the National Assembly, a fifteen seat reduction compared to the 2004 elections and losing its two-thirds supermajority.
-ANC leader Jacob Zuma remained president.
+ANC leader Jacob Zuma became president.